Digital Social Care

 Digital Social Care Pathfinders Programme 2019-21

-The Pathfinder opportunity is aimed at local authorities responsible for providing social care and not-for-profit care providers, such as care homes and domiciliary care
+The Pathfinder opportunity was aimed at local authorities responsible for providing social care and/or not-for-profit care providers, such as care homes and domiciliary care

-Funding is being provided to areas who have already piloted digital solutions successfully in small local areas.
-The aim is to implement them on a larger scale and to produce a range of products that will support wider sector adoption at a reasonable cost.
+Funding was being provided to areas which had already piloted digital solutions successfully in small local areas.
+The aim was to implement them on a larger scale and to produce a range of products that would support wider sector adoption at a reasonable cost.

-These national products vary according to the issue being addressed.
-However common themes are:
+These national products varied according to the issue being addressed.
+However common themes included:

 - professional and technical information standards

 - machine learning/artificial intelligence (AI) algorithms and methods to replicate predictive analytics